big-data-europe/docker-event-detection/README.md

 If you need cassandra to operate on a port in the host machine (for example if the cassandra repository is accessed via ssh port forwarding to a remote machine) run the container with the `--net=host` parameter and use `127.0.0.1` and the same port number in the connections file.

-You can provide feed urls for the news crawler and twitter search literals for the twitter crawler by providing `$MOUNTDIR/newsurls` and `$MOUNTDIR/twitterqueries` files.
-News crawling urls should be newline-delimited RSS feeds, and twitter queries should additionally follow the format `searchtopic***language***maxnumber`.
+You can provide feed urls for the news crawler  by providing `$MOUNTDIR/newsurls`,  files.
+News crawling urls should be newline-delimited RSS feeds.
+The twitter crawler receives twitter search literals or monitor accounts from files in `$MOUNTDIR/twitterqueries` and `$MOUNTDIR/twitteraccounts`.
+The crawler run mode can be specified by providing a `$MOUNTDIR/twitterrunmode` file, containg one of the available run modes: `search`,`monitor`,`stream` or `fetch`.
+Supplied twitter queries should follow the format `searchtopic***language***maxnumber`and accounts should be structured as `accountName***true` per line.

-If you know what you're doing, you can specify detailed run properties for each module in the same way.
+If you know what you're doing, you can specify entire detailed run property files for each module in the same way.
 Check the `Dockerfile` for the relevant filenames in the build arguments.
 ### Logs
 Run logs are located in `/var/log/bde/`, timestamped and named as per module and run mode (`pipeline`, `cron`,`initialization` or regular single-module name for isolated, one-time runs).